GROUP TOURS & PROGRAMS

-Museum patches available for Girl Scouts at $3.50 each.
+Museum patches available for Girls Scouts at $3.50 each.

 Consider adding a living history presentation to your group tour!
-For each presentation a Museum interpreter, dressed in a period uniform, will provide you with special tour of either Savannah’s Civil War naval history, the story of the light cruiser USS Savannah’s role during WWII, or the captivating tale of the Steamship Savannah - the first steamship to cross the Atlantic Ocean.
+For each presentation a Museum interpreter, dressed in a period uniform, will provide you with captivating information about either Savannah's Civil War naval history, the story of the light cruiser USS Savannah's role during WWII, or the tale of the Steamship Savannah - the first steamship to cross the Atlantic Ocean.
 Each presentation lasts approximately 15 minutes, and is offered at no extra charge.
 Please see descriptions and availability below.